NFL on CBS: Simulcasts in the San Francisco Bay Area and other experiments

 On November 4, 1973, local San Francisco CBS affiliate KPIX (now an owned-and-operated station of the network) experimented with a "simulcast" in which the station kept switching back and forth between the network's broadcasts of a San Francisco 49ers game (against the Detroit Lions) and an Oakland Raiders game (against the New York Giants) that were being played at the same time, with frequent cuts to studio host Barry Tompkins.
 The station received many complaints from viewers, however, and the experiment was not repeated.
 This resulted in the NFL instituting new rules for markets that had two teams, which basically state that teams televised in two markets must play their games at different times in the day or week, or one of the teams must be on the road, or the teams' games must be on different networks.
 (For example, an NFL schedule for a given week in markets with two team franchises might look like this: Los Angeles Rams at Kansas City, 1:00 p.m.; New York Giants at Philadelphia, 1:00 p.m.; Los Angeles Chargers at San Francisco, 4:15 p.m.; and New England at New York Jets, 8:00 p.m.)

 The NFL Today debuts

 In 1975, CBS debuted The NFL Today, a pre-game show originally hosted by journalist Brent Musburger and former NFL player Irv Cross, with former Miss America Phyllis George serving as one of the reporters.
-Jimmy Snyder, nicknamed "The Greek", joined the program in 1976.
-Snyder was dismissed by CBS Sports at the end of the 1987 season, one day after making comments about racial differences among NFL players on Martin Luther King, Jr. Day in January 1988.
-Phyllis George was replaced by Jayne Kennedy (who was crowned Miss Ohio USA in 1970) for the 1978 season, only for Kennedy to depart at the end of the following season.
-George would return in 1980 and stay on through the 1983 season; she was replaced by Charlsie Cantey.
+Jimmy "The Greek" Snyder joined the program in 1976 but was dismissed by the network in January 1988 after making comments about racial differences among NFL players on Martin Luther King, Jr. Day.
+George was replaced by Jayne Kennedy for the 1978 season, only for Kennedy to depart at the end of the following season.
+George returned in 1980 and stayed on through the 1983 season, after which she was replaced by Charlsie Cantey.
 In 1979, the first year that the Sports Emmy Awards were awarded to sportscasts, The NFL Today was among the recipients.